openid/eKYC-IDA/openid-ida-verified-claims.md

 `check_details`: OPTIONAL.
 JSON array representing the checks done in relation to the `evidence`.
 When present this array MUST have at least one member.

   * `check_method`: REQUIRED.
 String representing the check done, this includes processes such as checking the authenticity of the document, or verifying the user's biometric against an identity document.
 For information on predefined `check_details` values see [@!predefined_values_page].
   * `organization`: OPTIONAL.
 String denoting the legal entity that performed the check.
-This  SHOULD be included if the OP did not perform the check itself.
+This SHOULD be included if the Claims Provider did not perform the check itself.
   * `txn`: OPTIONAL.
 Identifier referring to the identity verification transaction.
-The OP MUST ensure that this is present when `evidence_ref` element is used.
-The OP MUST ensure that the transaction identifier can be resolved into transaction details during an audit.
+The Claims Provider MUST ensure that this is present when `evidence_ref` element is used.
+The Claims Provider MUST ensure that the transaction identifier can be resolved into transaction details during an audit.
   * `time`: OPTIONAL.
 Time stamp in ISO 8601 [@!ISO8601] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date when the check was completed.

 `verifier`: OPTIONAL.
 JSON object denoting the legal entity that performed the identity verification.
-This object SHOULD be included if the OP did not perform the identity verification itself.
+This object SHOULD be included if the Claims Provider did not perform the identity verification itself.
 This object is retained for backward compatibility, implementers are recommended to use `check_details` & `organization` instead.
 This object consists of the following properties:

 * `organization`: REQUIRED.
-String denoting the organization which performed the verification on behalf of the OP.
+String denoting the organization which performed the verification on behalf of the Claims Provider.
 * `txn`: OPTIONAL.
 Identifier referring to the identity verification transaction.
-The OP MUST ensure that the transaction identifier can be resolved into transaction details during an audit.
+The Claims Provider MUST ensure that the transaction identifier can be resolved into transaction details during an audit.

 `time`: OPTIONAL.
 Time stamp in ISO 8601 [@!ISO8601] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date when this document was verified.

 `document_details`: OPTIONAL.
 JSON object representing the document used to perform the identity verification.
 It consists of the following properties:

 * `type`: REQUIRED.
 String denoting the type of the document.
 For information on predefined document values see [@!predefined_values_page].
-The OP MAY use other than the predefined values in which case the RPs will either be unable to process the assertion, just store this value for audit purposes, or apply bespoken business logic to it.
+The Claims Provider MAY use other predefined values in which case the Claims Recipients will either be unable to process the assertion, just store this value for audit purposes, or apply bespoke business logic to it.
 * `document_number`: OPTIONAL.
 String representing an identifier/number that uniquely identifies a document that was issued to the End-User.
 This is used on one document and will change if it is reissued, e.g., a passport number, certificate number, etc.
 * `serial_number`: OPTIONAL.
 String representing an identifier/number that identifies the document irrespective of any personalization information (this usually only applies to physical artifacts and is present before personalization).
 * `date_of_issuance`: OPTIONAL.
 The date the document was issued as ISO 8601 [@!ISO8601] `YYYY-MM-DD` format.